-Note: The process up to this point should not exceed five minutes per animal.
+Note: The total handling process up to this point should not exceed five minutes per animal.

-(e) Release the animal at point of capture unless a suitable alternative is approved by the department's Animal Ethics Committee.
+(d) Release the animal at point of capture unless a suitable alternative has been approved by the department's AEC.

 Figure 1 Example of paint being applied to a peacock to facilitate a census on Rottnest Island.
 Photo: Mark Blythman (DBCA)